cyverse-archive/DiscoveryEnvironmentBackend/docker/de-db-loader/README.md

     docker rm de-db

-The you can rerun the de-db and de-db-loader containers as described in the Quickstart.
+Then you can rerun the de-db and de-db-loader containers as described in the Quickstart.

 # Loading in a custom database tarball